Welcome to today's edition of the Rush 24-7 podcast.

 But Obama didn't want to call it a treaty because he didn't want to go through the constitutional requirements for ratification, which essentially two-thirds of the Senate must vote for it.

-With a couple of other ancillary requirements, it was n it wasn't going to happen.
+With a couple of other ancillary requirements, it wasn't going to happen.

 And if that's any, if you're still puzzled over this, if you really thought that there was a chance that the Senate was going to vote no on this, and I'm not trying to be a no-it-all cynic.